AntoineSau/capstone/README.md

 ## How to run the application

-First, you need to migrate and make migratiosn for the models I created.
+First, you need to migrate and make migrations for the models I created.
 After that, you should run the server and open the index.
-You can play withou
 There is nothing additional to install, and all the Python packages I used are in views.py, but also saved for clarity on the file requirements.txt (main folder).
+You can play with or without logging in, but in order to keep track of your results, you must be logged-in.

 ## How to use the application / What can the user do

 The user can perform the 4 mains actions that appear in the menu:
 1 - Check the rules / how to play the game.
-Here, the user will see basic ifnormation orgnizaed in a **mobile-responsive** structure.
+Here, the user will see basic information organized in a **mobile-responsive** structure.

 2 - Play offline.
 This feature is actually what made me think I should do this project.